By the Books

 In the U.S., curriculum choices are decentralized, meaning districts select their own learning materials (in line with state standards).
 As a result, these choices tend to be made with many stakeholders in mind.
 But why do districts choose to go with this learning service, or distribute that textbook?
 Until now, there’s been little to no research on how these purchasing decisions are made, despite the major consequences they have on students.

-To address the black box that has developed around learning material choices, TDL partnered with the Gates Foundation to map out the curriculum purchasing process from start to end.
+To address the black box that has developed around learning material choices, TDL partnered with the Bill & Melinda Gates Foundation to map out the curriculum purchasing process from start to end.
 Our project was the first of its kind, and an invaluable step towards understanding and improving curriculum decision-making nationwide.

 We started by figuring out why district officials make the choices they do by conducting hundreds of surveys with school district leaders.
 We sat down with leaders from across California and Texas, prioritizing districts with the most impacted student populations — Hispanic, Black and low-income students — in order to better serve the groups who needed curriculum support.